nicholas-johnson/nicholasjohnson.com/src/pages/node-course/sass.md

-%article
+---
+title: SASS
+course: nodeCourse
+slug: sass
+layout: ../../layouts/Course.astro
+---

 # SASS

 SASS is Syntactically Awesome StyleSheets.
 It's similar to LESS, and most of what we learn here will also apply to LESS.

 Refer to the documentation here: <http://sass-lang.com/documentation/file.SASS_REFERENCE.html>